LBC-LNBio/pyKVFinder/docs/_sources/package/tutorial/index.rst.txt

 1. Loading van der Waals radii dictionary
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The `van der Waals radii file <../_cfg_files/vdw_file_template.html>`_ define the radius values for each residue and when not defined, it uses a generic value based on the atom type. ``pyKVFinder.read_vdw`` takes a vdW radii file (*.dat*) and returns a dictionary contaning radii values for each atom of each residue.
+The `van der Waals radii file <../api_reference/vdw_file_template.html>`_ define the radius values for each residue and when not defined, it uses a generic value based on the atom type. ``pyKVFinder.read_vdw`` takes a vdW radii file (*.dat*) and returns a dictionary containing radii values for each atom of each residue.

 .. code-block:: python